johnbintz/jasmine-headless-webkit/index.md

 * The [Jasmine gem](https://github.com/pivotal/jasmine-gem)'s server makes getting up and testing very fast, but F5-ing your browser for each test run is distracting.
 * Jasmine CI uses Selenium, which speeds up the process a bit, but you're still rendering pixels in a browser, albeit with the option of rendering those pixels in a lot of different browsers at once.
 * Node.js, EnvJS, and Rhino solutions for running Jasmine are great for anything that will never run in a real browser.
 I'm a big believer of running code destined for a browser in a browser itself, not a simulator.
+* [Evergreen](https://github.com/jnicklas/evergreen) makes Jasmine testing in a Rails app as easy as pie, but not everyone writes for Rails.

-But there's a solution for fast, accurate browser-based testing, using one of the most popular browser cores, and it dovetails perfectly into the Jasmine gem's already established protocols.
+But there's a solution for fast, accurate browser-based testing. with a focus on continuous testing, using one of the most popular browser cores, and that dovetails perfectly into the Jasmine gem's already established protocols.

 ## Enter `jasmine-headless-webkit`

 `jasmine-headless-webkit` uses the [QtWebKit widget](http://trac.webkit.org/wiki/QtWebKit) to run your specs without needing to render a pixel.
-It's nearly as fast as running in a JavaScript engine like Node.js, and, since it's a real browser environment, all the modules you would normally use, like jQuery and Backbone, work without any modifications.
+It's nearly as fast as running in a JavaScript engine like Node.js, and, since it's a real browser environment, all the modules you would normally use, like jQuery and Backbone.js, work without any modifications.
 If you write your tests correctly, they'll even work when running in the Jasmine gem's server with no changes to your code.

 `jasmine-headless-webkit` also streamlines your workflow in other ways:

-* It integrates with [Guard](https://github.com/guard/guard) when using [`guard-jasmine-headless-webkit`](https://github.com/guard/guard-jasmine-headless-webkit).
+* It integrates with [Guard](https://github.com/guard/guard) for a continuous testing setup when using [`guard-jasmine-headless-webkit`](https://github.com/guard/guard-jasmine-headless-webkit).
 * It compiles [CoffeeScript](http://jashkenas.github.com/coffee-script/), both for your tests and for your application logic.
 * It can be configured like RSpec, and its output is very similar to RSpec's output, so you don't need to learn too much new stuff to use and integrate it.
+* It's *fast*.

+## Is this for me?

+That depends on what you need:

+* If you're new to JavaScript testing, drop in [Pivotal's Jasmine gem](https://github.com/pivotal/jasmine-gem) and point your browser at http://localhost:8888/.
+* If you're used to how the Jasmine gem works and want to move to a faster solution geared toward continuous testing, you're in the right place!
+* If you want an even simpler config and access to all of your Rails routes and resources for a quasi-intergration testing setup, use [Evergreen](https://github.com/jnicklas/evergreen).
+  You even get your choice of browser drivers for free (as opposed to just Selenium or WebKit) as well as headless testing!
+* If you want true integration testing, where you test the whole application stack, use Cucumber and/or Capybara.
+* If you're not using Rails and still want to unit test, the Jasmine gem or `jasmine-headless-webkit` is what you want.

+'round here, we focus on unit testing and mocking external interfaces.
+No using your app's views or routes, no hitting the app server to get resources, just mocking and stubbing.

 ## How do I use this wonderful toy?